intel/ccloudvm/README.md

 using the following command.

 ```
-ciao-down connect
+ccloudvm connect
 ```

 The command above assumes that either $GOPATH/bin or ~/go/bin is in your PATH.

-ciao-down will cache the Ubuntu image locally so the next time you create another xenial based VM you won't have to wait very long.
+ccloudvm will cache the Ubuntu image locally so the next time you create another xenial based VM you won't have to wait very long.
 It also knows about HTTP proxies and will mirror your host computer's proxy settings inside the VMs it creates.